GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         post right now, you're losing time and therefore losing your life.
     </p>
     <p>
-        There's a lot of things i've been struggling today, one of them is mind wandering.
+        There's a lot of things I'm struggling with today, one of them is mind wandering.
         Sometimes while i'm eating and specially when i'm in the shower.
 Random thoughts take place and it's kind of like i'm disconnected from this plane.
 When I get back, i've lost 10, 20 minutes.
 If we stop to think about this and do the math to know the